 Q: Do students need to be at their instruments during class?

 A: No. However, as stated, we encourage full involvement.
 This is most helpful during the Q&A part of the class where a student can demonstrate their playing progress.
-This great feature allows the instructor to give informed feedback.
+This allows the instructor to give informed feedback.

 Q: What equipment is required?

 A: Computer and internet spec's are covered in the 'Tech Section', but otherwise a webcam and microphone (internal or external).
 Headphones are an option for those who want to control the volume.
 Links of recommended webcams, microphones and headphones is also provided in the 'Tech Section'.